chandrikapanse/eu_isds_research_assistant/README.md

 - **Match confidence to evidence (calibrated register).** Direct quotation for a source's exact words; hedged language for synthesis across sources; explicit labelling when something is inference; refusal when there's no support.
-The aim is that the *tone* signals how solid the answer actually is — instead of the uniformly confident prose general tools produce whether or not they know.
+The aim is that the *tone* signals how solid the answer actually is, instead of the uniformly confident prose general tools produce whether or not they know.
-- **Never misattribute.** If asked for a specific paragraph or holding from a named court, the tool gives it only if it's actually in that court's retrieved text — otherwise it says it couldn't locate it, rather than borrowing a plausible-looking citation from another source.
+- **Never misattribute.** If asked for a specific paragraph or holding from a named court, the tool gives it only if it's actually in that court's retrieved text; otherwise it says it couldn't locate it, rather than borrowing a plausible-looking citation from another source.
-- **Refuse advice, not just risky topics.** It won't predict outcomes, recommend strategy, or apply doctrine to a user's facts — not as a formality, but because it can't do those reliably — and it flags confidentiality/privilege risk when a query looks like a live matter.
+- **Refuse advice, not just risky topics.** It won't predict outcomes, recommend strategy, or apply doctrine to a user's facts, not as a formality but because it can't do those reliably, and it flags confidentiality/privilege risk when a query looks like a live matter.
-- **Hold the line in conversation.** Follow-up questions reuse already-retrieved sources, and user insistence doesn't change the analysis — the tool won't be argued into an unsupported position.
+- **Hold the line in conversation.** Follow-up questions reuse already-retrieved sources, and user insistence doesn't change the analysis; the tool won't be argued into an unsupported position.

 ---

 ## How it works (briefly)

-Retrieval runs in two stages — a broad semantic search that pulls candidate passages by meaning, then a reranking step that re-reads and re-orders them for genuine relevance — and only then does the model write an answer, grounded in the top results and cited.
+Retrieval runs in two stages: a broad semantic search that pulls candidate passages by meaning, then a reranking step that re-reads and re-orders them for genuine relevance.
+Only then does the model write an answer, grounded in the top results and cited.

-One design detail worth noting, because solving it was the core of the engineering work: source identity (case name, court, citation, key concepts) is woven into what the search sees, so a passage can be found by "Supreme Court" or "sunset clause" even when its raw text doesn't contain those exact words — while the clean original text is what the model actually reads and quotes, so that added identity never leaks into an answer.
+One design detail is worth noting, because solving it was the core of the engineering work.
+Source identity (case name, court, citation, key concepts) is woven into what the search sees, so a passage can be found by "Supreme Court" or "sunset clause" even when its raw text doesn't contain those exact words, while the clean original text is what the model actually reads and quotes, so that added identity never leaks into an answer.

 **Stack:** Anthropic Claude (generation), Voyage AI (embeddings + reranking), ChromaDB (local